dusty-nv/jetson-inference/docs/segnet-camera-2.md

 - [`segnet-camera.cpp`](../examples/segnet-camera/segnet-camera.cpp) (C++)
 - [`segnet-camera.py`](../python/examples/segnet-camera.py) (Python)

-Similar to the previous [`segnet-console`](segnet-console-2.md) example, these camera applications use segmentation networks, except that they process a live video feed from a camera.  `segnet-camera` accepts various **optional** command-line parameters, including:
+Similar to the previous [`segnet-console`](segnet-console-2.md) example, these camera applications use segmentation networks, except that they process a live video feed instead.  `segnet-camera` accepts various **optional** command-line parameters, including:

 - `--network` flag changes the segmentation model being used (see [available networks](segnet-console-2.md#pre-trained-segmentation-models-available))
 - `--alpha` flag sets the alpha blending value for the overlay (default is `120`)